KarrLab/obj_tables/docs/migration.rst

 ----------------------------------------------

 As discussed above, using migration involves creating configuration files at various times in the schema and data repos, and then migrating data files.
-This section summarizes the overall protocol users need to follow to migrate data.
+This section summarizes the overall protocol users should follow to migrate data.

 Configuring migration in a schema repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^